 Also, scores change constantly, as bills are paid and loans are made.
 So a credit score is more of a snapshot than a definitive rating.

-But know that many scores should be considered "educational," and they are not the same score a lender would see.
+Many scores should be considered "educational" and they are not the same score a lender would see.
 If a lender denies you a loan because of a score, they must provide a "notice of adverse action," which reveals the precise score used.

 Pay your bills on time, and you'll have a score good enough to get loans that your income supports.
 FICO, the largest scoring company, uses five criteria in its model: 35% is payment history; 30% is “amounts owed,” which for most people means how close they are to maxing out their credit cards; 15% is length of credit history; 10% is credit mix; and 10% is new credit (your score goes down a little each time you open a new account).